 The computer you are signing into is protected by an authentication firewall.
 The specified account is not allowed to authenticate the computer.

-This error is seen because the user, (or group the user is a member of), has been granted the correct rights to access the share.
-BUT the share is in another domain, and even though that domain trusts the one the user is coming from, the trust was set up with ‘selective authentication’.
+The root cause is in this case, the user (or the group the user is a member of) has been granted the correct rights to get access to the share but obviously the share is hosted in another domain.

 The solution is to allow the user (or the group the user is a member of) to authenticate against the computer object in the target domain.
 This right has to be assigned selectively for ever computer object, as the name is saying it is required for ‘selective authentication’.

 1. Open Active Directory Users and Computers management console